morteza-shoushtari/starter-academic/content/authors/admin/_index.md

 ---

 Morteza Shoushtari is a Ph.D. student in the department of Electrical and Computer Engineering (ECE), Brigham Young University.
 Currently, he is working on physical layer security, and secrecy/error correction coding on caching channels, in Information Theory and Communications Engineering (ICE) Lab.
 His research interests include computer networks, cloud computing and physical layer security.
 He has worked in companies such as Huawei Technologies Co., JYANE Construction Co., Persia Cloud Co.
 (2X), and Lotus Company as an IT administrator and network engineer.
-He is a member of the IEEE Communication Society (ComSoc) and IEEE Information Theory Society (ITSoc), and also a memeber of engineering honors societies Eta Kappa Nu.
+He is a member of the IEEE Communication Society (ComSoc) and IEEE Information Theory Society (ITSoc), and also a memeber of engineering honors society "Eta Kappa Nu".